 Cenci and its many names

-In some parts of Tuscany they are called Cenci or Stracci, which literally mean “rags”, due to its casual shape.
-But they are also known as Chiacchere (literally Chit-Chats) in the northern part of the region and in Milan, or Crostoli, Frappe, Sfrappole or Bugie.
+In some parts of Tuscany, they are called Cenci or Stracci, which literally mean “rags”, due to its casual shape.
+But they are also known as Chiacchere (literally Chit-Chats) in the northern part of the region and in Milan.
+In other regions of Italy, people call them Crostoli, Frappe, Sfrappole or Bugie.

 Whatever you call them, you will love this crispy tasty pastry.
 Once you start to eat them, you won’t be able to stop since you empty the tray.

 Let’s celebrate Carnival and the Mardi Gras preparing these stripes of delicious sweet crisp pastries, following the “easy to make” recipe that my grandmother taught to me.

 Put the flour into a bowl or on a wooden pastry board.
 Make a well in the center of the flour and pour all the eggs, salt, liquor, and sugar.

 Mix all the ingredients with your hands to obtain a smooth dough that no longer sticks to your hands.
 In case, add a bit of flour to help you to stir it.

 Let the dough rest, dusted with flour, under a towel for about 30 minutes.